-All of Us workspaces have two dedicated storage locations – the workspace bucket and your storage disk.
-With your storage disk, you can select between either a standard disk or a reattachable persistent disk.
-A standard disk is created and deleted with your cloud environment, while a reattachable disk can be saved even when your compute environment is deleted.
+All of Us workspaces have two dedicated storage locations – the Workspace Bucket and your storage disk.
+With your storage disk, it is either a Persistent Disk (for standard environments) or a Standard Disk (for Dataproc environments).
+A Standard Disk is created and deleted with your cloud environment, while a Persistent Disk can be saved even when your compute environment is deleted.

 You can learn more about persistent disks here: https://cloud.google.com/compute/docs/disks#pdspecs

-How to add a Reattachable Persistent Disk to your Cloud Environment
+How to edit the Persistent Disk on the Cloud Environment

-To add a reattachable persistent disk to your cloud environment's compute configuration, navigate to a workspace and click on the "Cloud analysis environment" button in the right navigation bar.
-Scroll to “Storage Disk options” section to configure your standard disk or reattachable persistent disk:
+When starting a standard environment (standard VM) you will be required to attach a PD.
+This will either be a new one, or the previous one used in the workspace, if it was not deleted.
+To customize your PD, navigate to a workspace and click on the "Jupyter Icon" button in the right navigation bar.
+Scroll to “Storage Disk options” section to configure your reattachable persistent disk:

 Your persistent disk will be mounted on the Jupyter server $HOME directory (/home/jupyter).
-Persistent disks, like your cloud analysis environment, are specific to each researcher.
-The data stored in your persistent disk is not shareable, unlike the workspace bucket which is shared between workspace researchers.
-It is also specific to the individual workspace.
+Persistent disks, like your cloud analysis environment, are specific to each user.
+The data stored in your persistent disk is not shareable, unlike the workspace bucket which is shared between workspace users.

 Note: if you install Python and R packages, they will live under `$HOME/packages/` (/home/jupyter/packages).